pursuitEvasionLegos/pursuitEvasionLegos.github.io/_posts/2016-01-15-Friday-Updates.md

   beginner_tutorials package.
 - To run the talker-listener scripts, need to set `ROS_MASTER_URI` and `ROS_IP` on the EV3 to properly connect to `roscore` on the desktop.

+## Problems
+- After loading the new image onto the SD card, testing the talker-listener program worked in only one direction.
+The Ev3 could only be the talker, not the listener.
+Using `roswtf` to try and diagnose.
+- Running `roswtf` did not reveal any errors on the host that were interfering with the program.
+- Running `roswtf` on the robot showed an error that said `host nick-office is unknown`.
+The environment variables `ROS_HOSTNAME`, `ROS_IP`, and `ROS_MASTER_URI` needed to be set on the host machine.
+After exporting these in `~/.bashrc` and restarting the terminal sessions, everything worked.